quynhXEM/chat.web/docs/playwright.md

 as is typical for Playwright tests.
 Likewise, tests live in `playwright/e2e`.

 `playwright/testcontainers` contains the testcontainers which start instances of Synapse/Dendrite.
-These servers are what Element-web runs against in the tests.
+These servers are what SOC Connect-web runs against in the tests.

 Synapse can be launched with different configurations in order to test element in different configurations.
 You can specify `synapseConfig` as such: